10e-ab/mule-reactor/README.md

 # MuleReactor

-MuleReactor is a tool designed to replace the Anypoint Studio "Build Automatically" feature, enabling automatic hot deployment of Mule applications in Anypoint Studio or standalone Mule runtimes.
+MuleReactor is a tool designed to replace the Anypoint Studio "Build Automatically" feature, enabling automatic hot deployment of Mule applications in Anypoint Studio.
+But is also works fine for other IDEs/Editors with a standalone Mule runtime.
 It listens for file changes in your Mule projects and automatically deploys the changes, streamlining the development and testing process.

 ## Features